rstkey/handsome-blockchain/README.md

 **IPFS** is becoming a new major subsystem of the internet.
 If built right, it could complement or replace HTTP.
 It could complement or replace even more.
 It sounds crazy.
 It _is_ crazy.

-- [White Paper](https://github.com/ipfs/papers/raw/master/ipfs-cap2pfs/ipfs-p2p-file-system.pdf) - Academic papers on IPFS / [Chinese version](https://gguoss.github.io/2017/05/28/ipfs/)
+- [White Paper](https://github.com/ipfs/papers/raw/master/ipfs-cap2pfs/ipfs-p2p-file-system.pdf) - Academic papers on IPFS
 - [Specs](https://github.com/ipfs/specs) - Specifications on the IPFS protocol
 - [Notes](https://github.com/ipfs/notes) - Various relevant notes and discussions (that do not fit elsewhere) [<img src="https://camo.githubusercontent.com/651f7045071c78042fec7f5b9f015e12589af6d5/68747470733a2f2f697066732e696f2f697066732f516d514a363850464d4464417367435a76413155567a7a6e3138617356636637485676434467706a695343417365" align="right" width="200">](https://github.com/ipfs)